|

 -

-- This moth is common in Brisbane bush.
-We can easily find them resting or
+- This moth is common in Brisbane bushes.
+We easily find them resting or

 wings are black with translucent yellow-orange spots.
 It has black and orange-yellow bands on its